ShakalVojta/ShakalVojta/README.md

 - 👋 Hi, I’m @ShakalVojta
 - 👀 I’m interested in Web development
-- 🌱 I’m currently learning HTML, CSS, JavaScript
+- 🌱 I’m currently learning HTML, CSS, JavaScript, PHP, Laravel, MySQL
 - 💞️ I’m looking to collaborate on work on the project
 - 📫 How to reach me email: vojtech.tynavsky@seznam.cz or you can send me a message here.